m-thirumal/installation_guide/TLS/certbot.md

 ## Create an SSL Certificate with Certbot

-### Create SSL certs for all domains and configure redirects in the web server:
+### Create SSL certs for all domains and configure redirects in the web server

 !> This will modify `/etc/nginx/sites-enabled/default` file for SSL.
 No manual chage is requrired